math8485/Deep-learning-assignment-2/README.md

-# Deep-learning-assignment-2
+# Deep Learning Assignment 2

-The dataset is split into two columns one with the URL's for the different gifs and one with a description of the gifs We only use the gifs to train the model but have the description to make sure that the codes reads the right URL
+The dataset is split into two columns: one with the URLs for the different gifs and another with descriptions of the gifs.
+We only use the gifs to train the model but have the descriptions to ensure that the code reads the correct URL.

+The data used to calculate the gradient descent is self-generated data that illustrates the relationship between housing prices and the acreage of the house.

-The steb by steb proceses is explained in the notebook
+The step-by-step process is explained in the notebook.